 Lord Shiva knew the truth and cursed Lord Brahma never to be worshipped on Earth.
 (This curse was later reduced) Lord Brahma asked for forgiveness and requested Lord Shiva to remain in this place forever to bless mankind.
 The fiery pillar of light turned into what is now known as the Lingodbhava Shivling.
 It is also known as ‘Agni Lingam’ The place where Lord Shiva was standing is now the location of the Arunachaleshwara Temple.

 In the basement of a raised hall is enshrined a Shivling known as ‘Patala Lingam’.
 This basement extends to a cave on the side of the hill.
 This was the cave where Ramana Maharishi meditated and achieved Moksha while his body was consumed by ants.
 This cave is also known as Mukti Sthalam.
 Ramana Maharishi’s ashram is a little distance down the hill.

-There are a number of comfortable hotels and guest houses to choose from in Tiruvannamalai.
-Accommodation to suit all budgets can easily be found.
+There are several comfortable hotels and guest houses in Tiruvannamalai.
+You can easily find Accommodation in Tiruvannamalai.

 Affordable and best Dharamshala and hotels are provided by YatraDham.org.
 You can book your accommodations with us.

 |Sai Murugan Lodge Tiruvannamalai